BinoviTeam/checklist/codestyle.md

 <details>
   <summary>DON'T use hardcoded values!!!</summary>

-  > Its bad practice, you will be punished 😈
+  > It is bad practice, you will be punished 😈

   BAD example
   ```scss